 - Service support/maintenance (call center, web chat, social media monitoring/reviews, brick-and-mortar service centers)

 - Loyalty (mailing, loyalty programs, Voice of Customer Satisfaction surveys).

-Auditing each step is all about evaluating the strengths and weaknesses of each touch point of the customer’s interaction.
-The main criteria of success here is to put the customer in the center of all interactions and remember that if the customers are having issues with achieving their goals using your product/service, they are probably about to become somebody else’s customer.
+Auditing each step is all about evaluating the strengths and weaknesses of each touchpoint of the customer’s interaction.
+The main criterias of success are to put the customer in the center of all interactions and remember that if the customers are having issues with achieving their goals using your product/service, they are probably about to become somebody else’s customer.